‘Maxim’s Helpful Hottie’ Caitlin O’Connor Drives Fans Wild Feeding Ducks In A Fuzzy Two-Piece

 “Ten out of ten” was another comment.

-Caitlin’s update proved popular overall, racking up over 580 likes in the space of two hours.
+Caitlin’s update proved popular overall, racking up more than 580 likes in the space of two hours.

 “Omg YAASSS” seemed to see one fan lose it a little.